weejiaquan/SimpleHotkeyBrightnessControl/README.md

 Method #1 - Windows 10
 - Windows + R > `shell:startup` > Drop it there

+Restart your PC after that or just run it.

 P.S.
 You can run it manually too if you don't want to install it.

 # How to use (Hotkey are customizable)